vapoursynth/vapoursynth/doc/installation.rst

 Installation of VSFS
 ####################
 By default VSFS will be registered if the Pismo File Mount Audit Package was installed before VapourSynth.
-If you install the Pismo File Mount Audit Package after VapourSynth and still want to use this feature either reinstall VapourSynth or register it from the commandline with "pfm register <path>\\vsfs.dll".
+If you install the Pismo File Mount Audit Package after VapourSynth and still want to use this feature either reinstall VapourSynth or register it from the commandline with "pfm register <path>\\core\\vsfs.dll".

 Compiling
 #########